AC Marin - Return to Play - For all Soccer Teams

 - Potential league options are as below.
 At this time we still do not know when we can have competitions and what it will look like as far as format and who we can play.

-Per state and local changes to the stay at home health orders, AC Marin has resumed trainings starting June 1.
-Limitations are of our own creation, per local authorities and according to our governing leagues.
-The points below are the club’s most critical aspects of returning to the field.
+Per state and local health orders, AC Marin resumed trainings and competitions as of March 1.
+To maintain safety, safeguards and precautions are of our own creation, per local authorities and according to our governing leagues.
+The points below are the club’s most critical aspects of returning safely to the fields.
 Beyond these, we rely on our coaches to exercise care and caution in all situations whether predicted by these guidelines or not.
-In the event of any conflict between guidelines, local orders are paramount followed by AC Marin’s specific instructions.

 - No use of closed fields or facilities shall occur either by coaches or players.
 Players shall not carpool to or from trainings with members of other households.
-Players shall wear masks as required by current health orders before and after trainings.
+Players shall wear masks as required by current health orders before and after trainings or games.

 - Players are not required to attend if they have health or safety concerns.

-- Coaches and players are expected to wear AC Marin gear (if they have it).
-Players should bring their Nike training shirt and both training bibs.
+- Coaches and players are expected to wear AC marin gear.
+Players should bring their training shirt and both training jerseys.
+Players shall wear their club neck gaiters or mask at all times and use them as face coverings wherever social distancing is not possible.

 - Parents may not enter the field or group during the sessions.
 They should be encouraged to maintain precautions and social distancing if remaining nearby or with other parents.